DestinE-Climate-DT/Climate-DT-catalog/catalogs/climatedt-phase1/README.md

 At the current stage only the Data Bridge on Lumi HPC is accessible with AQUA.
 If you want to access locally the climatedt data, please remember to use the `engine='polytope'` argument in the Reader.

+The Ensemble for the IFS-FESOM storylines is available only on the HPC FDB and specific experiments name, such as `story-2017-T2K-ensemble`, `story-2017-control-ensemble`, and `story-2017-historical-ensemble`, are used to identify them.